jsahleen/cldr-service/README.md

 ## USAGE

-The following endpoints are currency implemented.
+The following endpoints are currently implemented.
 The service runs on port `3000`:

 * AUTH